anzhichen1999/MACS30200_final_project/README.md

 | 9       | 0.2040            | 0.0632                     | 0.2157               | 0.1034              | 0.2491                      | 0.1646                |
 | 10      | 0.0943            | 0.2124                     | 0.0434               | 0.2732              | 0.1472                      | 0.2295                |

+## Data Availability

+The following datasets were utilized in this study and are available for access upon request:

+- **People's Daily Corpus:** The complete corpus, including raw and tokenized texts, is hosted on Google Drive to ensure ease of access and sharing.
+To request access, please contact Anzhi Chen at `chenanzhi@uchicago.edu`.
+Specific file paths and instructions for downloading and accessing the data will be provided upon request.

+- **People's Daily Word Embedding:** The word embeddings derived from the corpus are stored on the Social Science Computing Cluster.
+This resource is managed to support rigorous computational research.
+Access can be granted through a formal request to Anzhi Chen at `chenanzhi@uchicago.edu` or to Dr. Jia, who oversees the computational resources.
+Please specify your affiliation and the intended use of the data in your request.

+- **Documents from the Chinese Communist Party (CCP):** Currently, the documents pertaining to official CCP communications and directives relevant to our research have not been downloaded and are not directly hosted by our team.
+For researchers interested in these documents, they can be accessed through the official CCP archive at the following URL: `[insert URL here]`.
+Please note that access to these documents may require specific permissions or compliance with the archive's usage policies.

+Each dataset has been curated with careful attention to detail, ensuring high-quality and reliable resources for academic and research purposes.
+For further information on the data formats, usage conditions, or assistance with access, please reach out to the contacts provided.